 - Where can I take the TEAS entrance exam?

 The TEAS entrance exam is offered at, and can be taken at, any of the various testing centers on college and university campuses.
-Information regarding the TEAS exam schedule at the SHSU Testing Center, click here.
+For information regarding the TEAS exam schedule at the SHSU Testing Center, click here.

 - What is the minimum score allowed on the TEAS entrance exam in order to apply to the SHSU School of Nursing?

 ATI TEAS (TEAS 6 or 7) accepted until application for fall 2024 (must be taken within 2 years of the application deadline).
 TEAS 7 only TEAS accepted beginning application period for fall 2024 (must be taken within 2 years of application deadline).
 The TEAS overall score must be a 70 and each subject area must be a 55 in order to apply.
 Reading and Math sub-scores will be used at a higher rate than other subject areas.
 Students will submit one TEAS score report during the application period to the School of Nursing (pre-licensure BSN and LVN-BSN).